Frequently Asked Questions

 How Payment Works at Lymph-A-Hand

-By choosing a cash-based service, you receive:
+By choosing our cash-based services, you receive:

-We are happy to provide a superbill (a detailed receipt) that you can submit to your insurance provider for possible out-of-network reimbursement.
-We also accept HSA and FSA payments.
+For all other insurance plans, we are considered out-of-network.
+We are happy to provide a detailed superbill (receipt) that you may submit to your insurance provider for possible reimbursement.

 -